zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 xp: 100
 ```

 Maybe you already wondered what kind of data we imported.
-The "Magnitude" is a pre-processed value from a 3 dimensional acceleration sensor and returns the absolute of the 3D accerlation signal, detrended from gravity.
+The "Magnitude" is a pre-processed value from a 3 dimensional acceleration sensor and returns the absolute of the 3D acceleration signal, detrended from gravity.
 The signal is stored in units of the gravitational force g, (g = 9,81 m / s ^ 2).

 In most of the actigraphs the unit "activity-counts" is used as measure for activity, but mostly calculated in a black box.
 As we use raw data we need to calculate "activity-counts" first.